5 Highly Practical Tips To Stop Being Always Late

 5. 15 to 30 minutes — reaching your kid’s party or sports event

-6. 15 or less minutes – showing up at a networking event
+6. 15 or fewer minutes — showing up at a networking event

-Arranging your activities according to how late you were is a vital part of this making this plan work.
-It starts turning the wheels in your brain as you see the chunks of lateness with your own eyes.
+Making this work depends on arranging your activities according to how late you were.
+It starts turning the wheels in your brain as you see the chunks of lateness with your eyes.

 The most crucial part of this step is, again, not to do anything about it.